 In light of this new development, Health spoke with Brian Appleby, MD, director of the National Prion Disease Pathology Surveillance Center at Case Western Reserve University.
 Here’s how he describes this illness and its spread throughout the United States, plus how worried he thinks we should be.

 What is chronic wasting disease?

-This so-called zombie deer disease gets its nickname from the symptoms it causes.
+This so-called zombie deer disease—which is related to bovine spongiform encephalopathy (BSE), also known as mad cow disease—gets its nickname from the symptoms it causes.
 A year or so after an animal becomes infected, according to the CDC, it can begin stumbling and acting listless and confused.
 Infected animals can also lose weight rapidly, hence the “wasting” part of the disease’s name.

 Chronic wasting disease (CWD) is a prion disease, which means it’s caused by proteins (called prions) that attack the brain and spinal tissue.
 BSE is also a prion disease, as is a human illness called Creutzfeldt-Jakob disease (CJD).
 In deer and elk, CWD spreads through bodily fluids, either directly or through contamination of soil, food, or water.

 There’s no treatment or cure for CWD, and it’s fatal to animals who become infected.
 Some animals develop the telltale symptoms listed above, while others die without developing any symptoms at all.